grafana/writers-toolkit/docs/sources/writing-guide/documentation-structure/index.md

 # Documentation structure

-The Docs Squad makes very intentional decisions about how we organize and structure product documentation.
+The technical writing team makes very intentional decisions about how we organize and structure product documentation.
 Well-structured content enables users to find what they need, quickly and reliably.

 The way in which we organize content is referred to as the information architecture (IA).
-The IA for the help docs of each product does vary, so it is important that you understand the structure of the help docs before you start contributing.
+The IA of each set of product documentation varies, so it is important that you understand the structure of the content before you start contributing.

 In general, the IA determines how content is:
 - Titled
 - Grouped
 - Combined (or not combined) with other related content

-The following examples are based on the Grafana OSS and Enterprise docs.
+The following examples are based on the Grafana OSS and Enterprise documentation.

 ## Information architecture